Brogue (accent)

-Multiple etymologies have been proposed: it may derive from the Irish bróg ("shoe"), the type of shoe traditionally worn by the people of Ireland hence possibly originally meant "the speech of those who call a shoe a 'brogue.'
-Alternatively it may originate as an Irish-English word.
+Certain regional accents in North America, such as Mission brogue spoken in the Mission District of San Francisco, and Ottawa Valley Brogue spoken in the Ottawa River valley of Canada, are associated with Irish or Irish American populations in those areas.

-The word was recorded in the 1500s to refer to an Irish accent by John Skelton.
-There is also a recording of it in 1689.
+The word was noted in the 1500s by John Skelton; there is also a record of it in Thomas Sheridan's 1689 General Dictionary of the English Language.
 Multiple etymologies have been proposed: it may derive from the Irish bróg ("shoe"), the type of shoe traditionally worn by the people of Ireland and the Scottish Highlands, and hence possibly originally meant "the speech of those who call a shoe a 'brogue.'"
 It is debated that the term comes from the Irish word barróg, meaning "a hold (on the tongue)," thus "accent" or "speech impediment."

+An alternative etymology suggested that brogue means 'impediment,' and that it came from barróg which is homophonous with bróg in Munster Irish.
+However, research indicates that the word for 'impediment' is actually bachlóg and that the term brogue to describe speech is known to Irish speakers in Munster only as an English word.